Otto Frederick Warmbier Update: Imprisoned UVA Student A Pawn In US-North Korean Political Game? [video]

 According to the article online, the North Koreans believed Otto Warmbier was “perpetrating a hostile act” against them, and they did not believe, it seems from the details in this article, that Warmbier was really just an American student touring the country.

-A press conferences apparently was arranged by the North Korean government in February for Warmbier, according to Inverse.
+A press conference apparently was arranged by the North Korean government in February for Warmbier, according to Inverse.
 The UVA student read from a prepared statement then.

 “On the morning of December, 30 2015 I asked my UK tour guide where they keep the important slogans in the Yanggakdo International Hotel.
 She said they were in staff-only areas.
 That night I alone walked around the second floor lobby.”